-If you removed the wheel, brake calliper and brake pads during the bleed process, now is the time to reinstall them.
+If you removed the wheel, brake caliper and brake pads during the bleed process, now is the time to reinstall them.
 Confirm that all bolts are tight and that the brake functions correctly.
-Visually check the lever and calliper for any leaks whilst operating the brake.
+Visually check the lever and caliper for any leaks whilst operating the brake.
 If all is well you're ready to ride!

 So have you followed this guide with success?
 Do you have any tips of your own on how to make the bleed procedure easier or faster?
 Leave us a comment below.

 |Alex Mansell is the founder of Epic Bleed Solutions, blogger and mountain bike enthusiast.
 His blog focuses primarily on providing guidance to fellow MTB enthusiasts during brake bleeding.
 Follow Alex on Google+, Twitter and Facebook.|